 Are you ready for a disaster?

 A few days ago, my wife and I were discussing disaster preparedness.
 The conversation arose when California Governor Newsom said California would fully reopen on June 15.
 You might be wondering why that could be a disaster.
 I remember when COVID-19 became a national disaster, and water, toilet paper, and disinfecting items became scarce.
 It sucked.
 My wife was nine months pregnant when the mandatory quarantines started.
 I had to leave the house around 7 am to stand in line in the cold at Costco with hundreds of others until they opened at 10 am.
 It doesn't take much for people to stop being civil regarding their toiletries.
 I also remember the fires.
 Oh, yes, the fires.
-People were rushing to Cosco and other stores and stocking up on supplies.
+People were rushing to Costco and other stores to stock up on supplies.

 2020 was a miserable year for everyone, and 2021 continued the trend of hopelessness and despair.
 Why not be better prepared for such events so they don't catch you off guard?
 Continue reading and learn how to create an emergency communications plan for you and your family.